evramawad/Sentia_Assignment_Azure/README.md

 ## Description

-This template allows you to deploy an app service plan.
+This template allows you to deploy a scalable web app